UofSCLibraries-DRS/OntheBooksUSC/MachineLearning_OTB_USC/README.md

 # Phase 4: Classification of sentences from Acts
-To identify and predict the Jim crow sentences was a Machine Learning (ML) – multiclass/multilevel classification problem because we had to clasify the data into 3 labels, 0, 1, and 2.
+To identify and predict Jim Crow language was a Machine Learning (ML) – multiclass/multilevel classification problem because we had to clasify the data into 3 labels, 0, 1, and 2.

-**Objective** To classify the “Jim crow” sentences in the South Carolina Acts as 0, 1, 2 where:
+**Objective** To classify the “Jim Crow” sentences in the South Carolina Acts as 0, 1, 2 where:
-- "0" implied _not jim crow sentence
+- "0" implied _not jim crow sentence_
 - "1" implied _jim crow sentence_
 - "2" implied _undecided_

 **Input**
 - SC Acts split into sentences in a csv file with year, sentence, and labels  (annotated by legal scholars and constituition experts).Law scholars helped assemble labeled data for creating the model.
 (Figure 1)
-- The labeled data for creating a ML model was combined from the following resources: USC Civic Center's research, UNC labeled data, and SC legal experts using Pauli Murray book.
+- The labeled data for creating a ML model was combined from the following resources: USC Center for Civil Rights, UNC labeled data, SC legal experts, and Pauli Murray's book _States’ Laws on Race and Color, and Appendice_.

 <p align="center">
    <img src="LabeledData.png" alt="labeled_data", height="175"><br>